savadneeliyan/CRED-Dashboard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is private and proprietary.

----

 Built with ❤️ using Next.js and modern web technologies.